JvanKatwijk/qt-1090/README.md

 First of all, you should have C++ and Qt5 installed.
-The current version of qt-1090 uses the qhttpserver library, the sources of this library are included.
+The current version of qt-1090 uses the qhttpserver library, the sources of this library are included in the source tree.

-Making a lib and installing:
+Creating a  qhttpserver library and installing (assuming the current directory is the qt-1090 directory):

 * cd qhttpserver
 * qmake-qt5